CSE5234-Autumn2023/CSE5234/README.md

   - Update dropdown with css
   - Basic styling
   - ~~Credit Card Holder Name is not populating, either a problem on this page or another~~
+- On viewConfirmation page
+  - Basic styling
+- On ContactUs page
+  - Basic styling
+  - Put fake info on it
+- Add face to about us page

 Nick
 - ~~Header~~